gaultier/blog/optimization-tales-cockroachdb-part1.md

 The user enter one of their addresses (email, phone number, etc), and if this address is in the system, a list of masked addresses is shown to them, they pick one, and a recovery link or code is sent to them on that address.
 Using that link or code, they can setup a new password.
 Pretty standard.

-This is done with one SQL query (slightly simplified because the real one has to deal with multi-tenancy):
+This is done with one SQL query (slightly simplified from the real one):

 ```sql